-For cloud droplets larger than 20 μ m, the difference between the obtained cloud particle size distributions from two aircraft becomes substantial (up to two orders of magnitude) which indicated the observations of two different stages within the progressing development of a precipitation cloud.
+For cloud droplets larger than 20 μm, the difference between the obtained cloud particle size distributions from two aircraft becomes substantial (up to 2 orders of magnitude), which indicated the observations of two different stages within the progressing development of a precipitation cloud.
 The precipitation cloud developing process is evidently expressed in elevated number concentrations of larger cloud elements observed during the G1 measurement that happened later.
-We also observed that the general cloud characteristic is similar at different altitude levels, as shown in Figure S10.
-The first two of three averaged periods were chosen during the flight leg of ~1600 m and the last average period is for the flight leg ~1900 m compared in Figure 15.
+We also observed that the general cloud characteristic is similar at different altitude levels, as shown in Fig. S13.
+The first two of three averaged periods were chosen during the flight leg of ~ 1600 m, and the last average period is for the flight leg \sim 1900 m compared in Fig. 15.
 Due to the averaging, the fine in-cloud structure gets suppressed.
-The small scale variabilities inside a cloud which are illustrated by the scattering of the highly resolved measurement data from the instrument comparison (cf. Figure 14) and the temporal evolution of in-cloud microphysics are not ascertainable and furthermore are beyond the scope of this study.
+The smallscale variabilities inside a cloud which are illustrated by the scattering of the highly resolved measurement data from the instrument comparison (see Fig. 14) and the temporal evolution of in-cloud microphysics are not ascertainable and furthermore are beyond the scope of this study.